zheludkovm/LinuxJavaFixes/README.md

 -javaagent:[path to directory with jar files]/LinuxJavaFixes-1.0.0-SNAPSHOT.jar=[your mapping file]

 ============
-Modify keybindings for swt in case non russian layout
+D. Modify keybindings for swt in case non russian layout

 add following line to eclipse.ini